Docs/Cross-Chain (Bridge Kit)

 Cross-chain payments involve additional gas costs:

-• Source chain gas: Paid by customer for burn transaction
+• Source chain gas: Paid by customer for the burn transaction

-The widget shows estimated gas costs before the customer confirms.
-Costs vary by chain - L2s like Arbitrum and Base are typically cheapest.
+The widget shows the full fee breakdown before the customer confirms.
+The merchant always receives the exact product amount.
+All fees are paid by the customer.
+Costs vary by chain: L2s like Arbitrum and Base are typically cheapest.

 For Merchants